-I was pleased as punch when this Coffee & Walnut Cake came out as well as it did on my first attempt, needless to say I’ve made it many, many times since.
-I always thought I wasn’t a fan of Coffee & Walnut Cake because I’m not a fan of the coffee chocolates you get in selection boxes … but I do like a good latte!
+I was pleased as punch when this Coffee and Walnut Cake came out as well as it did on my first attempt, needless to say I’ve made it many, many times since and it’s proven to be a very easy coffee cake recipe.
+I always thought I wasn’t a fan of Coffee & Walnut Cake because I’m not a fan of the coffee chocolates you get in selection boxes – but I do like a good latte.
+Plus I had family members who loved coffee cake so to please the majority, bake I did, and how glad I am of it!

 Did you know that coffee could actually be good for you?
 I kid you not apparently there are potential health benefits associated with drinking coffee include protecting against type 2 diabetes, Parkinson’s disease, liver disease, liver cancer, and promoting a healthy heart [Medical News Today]